davidmingueza98/ork-island/README.md

 My own player is saved in [AIWillyrex.cc](./AIWillyrex.cc).
 Feel free to create your own player and try to beat me!

+The original creator of this game is Enric Rodríguez.
+Check more details in [author.txt](./author.txt)

 ## Game rules
 The power of Sauron, the Lord of the Rings, is spreading throughout Middle Earth.
 People flee in terror from his bloodthirsty ork soldiers.
 As a result, once